dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 ### Version Numbers matter with three.js

 When I first wrote this post I was using r91 of three.js, and the last time I edited this post I was using r127.
-Three.js is still a very fast moving projects, and code breaking changes happen with it all the time.
-Always be aware of what version of three.js you are using, and in general when it comes to various javaScript libraries.
+Three.js is still a very fast moving project, and code breaking changes happen with it all the time.
+Always be aware of what version of three.js you are using when working with various random code examples that make use of threejs on the open web as version numbers very much matter with this project.

 ###  Having some images